 If you’re an agency who wants to post your job listing here, there is no fee or cost to post job listings here.
 Read the listings below for the standard format and content, and email the final listing to editor@911Dispatch.com.

 Other Job Opening Resources

-- 9-1-1 Magazine has job listings on its Careers Web page.
+- 9-1-1 Magazine Careers page

 - There are scores of private and government Web job sites that cities and counties may use to list dispatcher jobs, including The Monster, HotJobs, Indeed and JobSearch USA.
-Use a search engine to find other job listing sites.

 - Check the latest Bureau of Labor Statistics analysis of public safety dispatcher jobs, and more complete analysis of the employment and wage outlook.